lambdaxdotx/lambdaxdotx.github.io/about.md

-Realised that I am not capable enough of doing fundamental research in computer science, I am now chasing professional happiness as a software engineer, while pursuing my dramatic lifestyle.
+Realised that I am not capable enough of doing fundamental research in computer science, I am now chasing professional happiness as a software engineer, while pursuing an overdramatic lifestyle.

 During the day, I normally try to play around with the [OCaml](http://www.ocaml.org/) and [Haskell](http://www.haskell.org/)